burn/.github/profile/README.md

 #  All my code, factored into small, seperately usable, chunks

+“For the simplicity on this side of complexity, I wouldn't give you a fig. But for the simplicity on the other side of complexity, for that I would give you anything I have.”
+-― Oliver Wendell Holmes

 “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage to move in the opposite direction.”
-― E.F.
+―- E.F.
 Schumacher

 “I have only made this letter longer because I have not had the time to make it shorter.”
-— Blaise Pascal
+-— Blaise Pascal

 "One of my most productive days was throwing away 1000 lines of code."
 -- Ken Thompson

 “Simplicity is a great virtue but ...complexity sells better.”
-― Edsger Wybe Dijkstra
+-― Edsger Wybe Dijkstra

 Seems I can't use gists for this (since I can't assign a name to a gist).
 So here's my work in tiny chunks with a Makefile system in dotrc/Makefile that syncs all the parts.